Optimal and Maximin Procedures for Multiple Testing Problems: Discussion and conclusion

 \section{Discussion and conclusion}

-We present a complete mathematical treatment of OMT procedures for multiple testing of simple hypotheses, with demonstration of the resulting solutions for $K=3$ hypotheses and their power advantage over existing alternatives.
+We present a complete mathematical treatment of OMT procedures for multiple testing of exchangeable simple hypotheses, with demonstration of the resulting solutions for $K=3$ hypotheses and their power advantage over existing alternatives.
 In \S~\ref{Sec:maximin} we expand the results to the case of complex alternatives, which is the relevant setup in most practical applications, and offer sufficient conditions for maximin solution, which control false discovery at all alternatives, while maximizing the minimal power for the range of relevant ones.
+We emphasize that this maximin solution does not require that all alternatives are the same, and in that sense it also relaxes the exhangeability requirement from the simple hypotheses solution.
 Critically, we demonstrate that these sufficient conditions hold for testing independent normal means, and in \S~\ref{subsec-cochrane} use this for subgroup analysis, generating more discoveries than Bonferroni-Holm/Sidak and closed-Stouffer's approaches.